S. P. Hamblen Family

 Today, Armstrong County continues to embrace its agricultural roots while embracing modern advancements.
 The county's economy remains largely dependent on ranching and farming, with an increasing focus on sustainable practices.
 The historic landmarks, such as Charles Goodnight's Park and the Armstrong County Museum, offer glimpses into the area's past, ensuring that its rich history is preserved for future generations.

-This timeline provides a glimpse into the major events and milestones that have shaped the history of Armstrong County, Texas.
+This timeline provides a concise overview of the key events in the history of Armstrong County, Texas.

 • 1876: Armstrong County is officially founded, named in honor of Martin Armstrong, a Texas Ranger and early settler in the area.